 Please help us eliminate distracted driving in Michigan by contacting your State Senator and State Representative.

 It is becoming far too common for people to be doing something other than driving.
 Distractions while driving may include: talking on a phone, texting, reading, eating, or watching a video.
-In 2018, Michigan recorded approximately...
+In 2019, Michigan recorded...